 Throwing names around like Bestial Wolf and Killer and you are sure you’ll be the leader of the pack at the skatepark.
 But does the scooter live up to its name?
 Is it a true killer?

-What happens if you combine the Spanish sun and a straight in your face name?
-Yes, Bestial Wolf out of Barcelona.
-A couple of years ago Bestial Wolf only designed wheels but an increased demand for scooter spare parts, made the company expand to include pretty much all sorts of spare parts and even complete scooters.
+What do you get if you cross the Spanish sun with a straight in-your-face name?
+Bestial Wolf out of Barcelona.
+A couple of years ago Bestial Wolf only designed wheels but an increased demand for scooter spare parts made the company expand to include pretty much all sorts of spare parts and even complete scooters.

 The handlebar is extra strong and is fitted with 4 bolt clamp which provides extra strength This makes the bar very easily to handle when doing barspins.
 The one-piece deck is especially designed for all your grinding needs.
 And believe us, we ground this thing until the sparks flew.